fabiospampinato/vscode-projects-plus/README.md

-  "projects.invertPathAndDescription": false, // Invert a project path and description in the quickpick "projects.showPaths": true, // Show projects' paths in the quickpick "projects.showDescriptions": true, // Show projects' descriptions in the quickpick "projects.showBranch": false, // Show projects' branches in the quickpick "projects.ignoreBranches": ["master"], // Prevent these branches from being shown "projects.checkDirty": false, // Check projects' repositories for uncommitted changes
+  "projects.invertPathAndDescription": false, // Invert a project path and description in the quickpick "projects.showPaths": true, // Show projects' paths in the quickpick "projects.showDescriptions": true, // Show projects' descriptions in the quickpick "projects.showAheadBehind": false, // Show how many commits ahead or behind the repository is "projects.showBranch": false, // Show projects' branches in the quickpick "projects.ignoreBranches": ["master"], // Prevent these branches from being shown "projects.checkDirty": false, // Check projects' repositories for uncommitted changes